Annaïg Butel

-Annaïg Charlotte Thérese Butel (born 15 February 1992) is a French footballer who plays as a defender or midfielder for Division 1 Féminine club Paris FC.
+Annaïg Charlotte Thérese Butel (born 15 February 1992) is a French professional footballer who plays as a defender for FC Fleury 91 in the Première Ligue.
+She has formerly played for National Women's Soccer League club Washington Spirit and Paris FC.

+Club career

+She previously played for French club Paris FC.

+On 6 July 2023, National Women's Soccer League club Washington Spirit signed Butel until the end of 2024.
+She made her club debut on 4 August, substituting late against the Orlando Pride in the Challenge Cup group stage.
+The following year, Butel established herself as the primary center back partner of Tara McKeown as the Spirit finished the season in second place.

+At the end of 2024, Butel's contract with the Spirit expired, rendering her a free agent.
+In January 2025, she returned to the Première Ligue and signed with FC Fleury 91.

+International career

 She has starred for several youth women's international teams for France.
 In 2010, Butel played for the under-19 team that won the 2010 UEFA Women's Under-19 Championship.

 Personal life

 Butel is the younger sister of fellow footballer Gwenaëlle Butel.